South Iceland Activities and Adventures

 Iceland is famous for its glaciers.
 Iceland is famous for its glaciers.
 South Iceland has a total of 4 glaciers (Mýrdalsjökull, Langjökull, Eyjafjallajökull and Tindfjallajökull) with the Vatnajökull (Europe’s largest glacier) and Hofsjökull glaciers close by.
-Various glacier tours options may be available depending on season and weather conditions, such as glacier walks, super jeep glacier tours, glacier snowmobiling.
+Various glacier tours options may be available depending on season and weather conditions, such as glacier walks, super jeep glacier tours and glacier snowmobiling.

 The closest golf course to Hotel Ranga is Strandvöllur, providing a stunning view of mountains, glaciers and Mt Hekla.
 The 18-hole golf course on the Westman Islands (33km or a 5min flight) is also stunningly beautiful and well worth a visit.
-Though the golfing season is short in Iceland (from May to October most years), the light summer nights mean that one can spend 24 hours a day on the course.
+Though the golfing season is short in Iceland (from May to October), the light summer nights mean that one can spend 24 hours a day on the course.
 Golfers from all over the world are always amazed to take part in the midnight-golf experience.

 Helicopter Sightseeing Tours

 Thousands of people come to Iceland annually to hike in the extremely versatile nature and alternating landscape.
 A number of hiking trails are in the area, ranging from long to short and hard to easy.
-Weather in Iceland is unpredictable, even in the summer, so make sure to always bring warm clothes, rainwear, good shoes and let others know of your travel plans.
+The weather in Iceland is unpredictable, even in the summer, so make sure to always bring warm clothes, rainwear, good shoes and let others know of your travel plans.
 Mountain guides offer both organized hiking tours and individual guidance.